 - When students finish their text learning, ask them to reflect on their havruta in relation to the intentions they set at the end of the Warm Up exercise.

 Below is a series of text learning exercises.
-Each exercise is a protocol for supporting students to engage with one another and the text when learning online in havruta.
+Each exercise is a protocol for supporting students to engage with one another and the text when learning in havruta.
 These protocols can be used flexibly with a wide variety of texts and curricular goals and can be adapted for different age groups and small group work.
 For an introduction to these text learning exercises, watch the video above.

 Listening to the Text: This protocol helps students notice a text’s details and practice bringing textual evidence to support interpretations.
 It supports the PoP stance that we should listen to the text and seek to understand what the text is saying.